Map: The North Face

 Location, Parking, and Map

-This event will take place on the North Face map.
+This event will take place on the North Face map which has had just a couple of little updates since last year.
 Large portions of this area will be logged sometime in the next 2 years, so get out on this map while you still can.

 - Read through the Orienteering Canada Self-Guided Orienteering Guidelines.